OCamlPro/gnucobol/README.md

 ** NOTE **
    The language interpreter `perl` is required to run COBOL85 tests.

+If this testsuite fails you may create a minimal log with `make -C tests/cobol85 diff | tee test.log`.

 If you want to run both testsuites you can run

 *  `make checkall`

 You may also optionally perform a series of semi-manual tests to verify a working extended screenio.

 *  `make checkmanual`

 The test execution is automatic but the user needs to check for the expected result.
 See `tests/run_prog_manual.sh` for tweaking the test runner used (which is otherwise deduced from the environment), either in that script or via TESTRUNNER environment variable.

+The results of those tests are recorded in `tests/testsuite_manual.log`.

 ** NOTE **
    The semi-manual tests need either `xterm`, GNU `screen` or `tmux`